 Cast Members apologized for the delay and kindly offered us some water to have while waiting.

 We were notified that our table was ready around 11:45 a.m.
 After checking all of our temperatures, we were escorted to our table.
+Note, temperature checking in restaurants is no longer necessary.
+This review is from a visit in January 2021.

 Our server came and took our drink orders and told us Chef Mickey and all of his friends would be greeting us very soon.
 We were given a dish of fruit and some yogurt parfaits.